 Off the Path If you’re willing to do a deeper dive into a more local experience, there are a variety of Kauai condo rentals and privately owned vacation rentals on sites like Craigslist, Vacation Rental By Owner, and Summit Pacific.

-Westin Princeville is a classy act in the Starwood system, great pool ambience and timeshare exchangeable with a bit of savvy.
+Westin Princeville is a classy act, great pool ambiance and timeshare exchangeable with a bit of savvy.

 The Cliffs also in Princeville has spacious units with forever ocean views.

-Budget Friendly Options: Sheraton Poipu, Marriott Courtyard Kapa’a, Garden Island Inn close to Kalapaki Beach in Lihue, 21 tropical rooms and suites with original artwork and small kitchenettes, Hanalei Inn Studio accommodations with full kitchen, queen bed and air con.
+Sheraton Poipu, Sheraton Kauai Coconut Beach, Garden Island Inn close to Kalapaki Beach in Lihue, 21 tropical rooms and suites with original artwork and small kitchenettes, Hanalei Inn Studio accommodations with full kitchen, queen bed and air con.
 Only four rooms with a plantation vibe.
-There are incredible values all over Kauai with Airbnb.
+Or try the Tip Top Motel, basic accommodations perfect for a one-night stay on your way in or out.

 What to Bring to Kauai